Gunilla Axén: Club career

 In 1986 Axén won the Årets Fotbollstjej award, the forerunner of the Diamantbollen.
 That season she had also been the Swedish League's top goal-scorer with 22 goals.

 In 1989 an anterior cruciate ligament injury sustained on the artificial turf at Tipshallen in Jönköping ended Axén's playing career early.
 She had reportedly been attracting interest from professional clubs in the Italian Serie A.

 International career

-Axén made her senior Sweden debut in the semi final of the 1984 European Competition for Women's Football, against Italy in Linköping.
+Axén made her senior Sweden debut in the semi-final of the 1984 European Competition for Women's Football, against Italy in Linköping.
 Sweden won 2–1 after two goals by Pia Sundhage.
 Axén was included in the squad who defeated England in the final.

 In the semi-final of the 1987 European Competition for Women's Football in Moss, substitute Axén scored twice against England as Sweden won 3–2 after extra time.
 At the 1988 FIFA Women's Invitation Tournament in Guangdong she was part of the Swedish squad who finished runners-up to Norway.

+International goals

 Personal life

 Axén is married to Anders Wengrud, who was also a footballer and football coach.
 She has a son named Pontus.
 In 2003 Axén was appointed to a senior development role in the Swedish Football Association (SvFF).